-The patient in this photo has no pain in her teeth.
-The silver (amalgam/mercury) fillings are quite old, perhaps 25 years or more.
-Regarding silver fillings—the tooth around the filling, if healthy, should be tooth-colored, not gray/green/black.
+The silver fillings—the tooth around the filling, if healthy, should be tooth-colored, not gray/green/black.
 As well, the edges of the fillings should meet the surrounding tooth smoothly with no visible gaps on photographs.
 Lastly, the filling surfaces should be smooth and consistently shiny with no signs of corrosion.
 Knowing this, now look at the teeth in this photograph and decide if the fillings are still good, or if they should be replaced.
-Each one of them exhibits the problems mentioned, and in fact when they were removed there was significant decay (cavity) under each one, none of which could be seen on the x-ray!
+Each one of them exhibits the problems mentioned, and in fact, when they were removed there was significant decay (cavity) under each one, none of which could be seen on the x-ray!

-Now look at the tooth-colored fillings, which are about 10 years old.
-They should also be smooth, fit without gaps at the edges where they meet the teeth, and there should not be any staining where filling meets tooth.
+Tooth-colored fillings should be smooth, fit without gaps at the edges where they meet the teeth, and there should not be any staining where the filling meets the tooth.
 Where there is stain, there is bacteria and mold seeping between the filling edge and the tooth…gross!
-Do you see a problem with these fillings?
-Under each one was also decay, and it was completely painless.

 This honestly depends upon the size of the filling, the depth of the filling, the type of material used, the eating habits of the patient, the oral hygiene habits of the patient, the level of bad bacteria living in a patient’s mouth…the short answer is there is no one answer to suit everyone!
 There is a range of lifespan for any type of filling, which is longer in a smaller, more shallow filling which is not in a back tooth and not under heavy stress.
 Many of the patients we see have fillings way larger than the condition of the tooth calls for, and this leads to early breakdown of the filling, along the lines of 2-5 years.
 I have yet to remove a silver filling more than 10-15 years old and NOT found any decay…so that gives an idea that most fillings stay in teeth longer than they should.